I just got back from 10 days in Haiti, a mission trip through my church, UPC. (

 But do remember what's important.
 When your job, your schedule, and your materialism come calling, asking for your attention once more, hold on to a bit of Haiti.

-the thrill of a new language
+Hold on tothe miracle of rainthe thrill of a new language

 the freedom to greet strangers like potential friends.

-live with a greater awareness of your need for God, despite the incredible comfort of being American
+Try tolive with a greater awareness of your need for God, despite the incredible comfort of being Americanturn concerns quickly into prayers and then fully expect answers to thempause to give thanks every time thanks is due.

-the Haitians you met with not much more than their family and a hard day's work to their name, but whose existence is raw, full, and focused
+Rememberthe Haitians you met with not much more than their family and a hard day's work to their name, but whose existence is raw, full, and focusedthat your corner of Seattle is a speck on the global map and the way you live your life is just one way out of millionshow sweet a shower can feel when you know you earned every inch of dirt.

 I can only imagine how much you're going to miss this place, Seattle Shannon, as I haven't even left yet and can already feel an ache somewhere deep in my chest.
 But... enjoy your rich, blessed life all the more because of your experiences here, and hold on to next year when you get to come back.